 Medical schools that don’t require the MCAT require a combined degree.

 These combined programs provide the chance for exceptional high school students to secure a spot in medical school before even beginning undergraduate studies.

 Essentially, students will obtain either a Bachelor of Science (BS) or a Bachelor of Arts (BA) and will then proceed directly into medical school to obtain a Doctor of Medicine degree (MD).
 The difference between BA/MD and BS/MD lies in the varying curriculum of these programs, primarily due to the differences between BA and BS degrees.

 Medical Honors Programs (MHP)

-The Medical Honors Program (MHP) is a 7 Year B.S./M.D. the course provided by the University of Florida.
-This program is applicable only to the students who are US residents.
+The Medical Honors Program (MHP) is a 7-year B.S./M.D.
+This course is provided by the University of Florida, and is applicable only to students who are US residents.

-Students should have a minimum 3.7 GPA score in math and science subjects, experience in doing research, volunteer work in a medical setting.
+Students should have a minimum 3.7 GPA score in all math and science subjects, experience in research, and volunteer experience in a medical setting.

 Flexible Admissions Programs